Portrait Art of Barack and Michelle Obama at the Smithsonian

 1992 – the Year President George H.W.
 Bush Shook My Hand by Happenstance

 Hubby Darrell snapped this photo of President Bush while jumping mid air, above a crowd.
 It was taken old school, with my daughter’s Instamatic camera.
-His beloved Nikon cameras were at home because … we were on a road trip through Missouri.
+Darrell’s beloved Nikons were at home because … we were on a road trip.

 It was daughter Stephanie’s freshman year of college, and we were headed to her dorm.

-We were squashed in the car with two teens and suitcases, windows down, speeding down hwy 44.
+We were squashed in the car with two teens and suitcases, windows down, speeding past Springfield, Mo.

 Screech!
 Detour!
 Darrell turned our car around and headed to the airport.